Recent Commercial Posts

 Although SERVPRO of NW Charlotte, Lincoln County, Southern and NE Gaston County is part of a national network of 1,700-plus franchises, we’re locally owned and operated and part of the Mecklenburg, Lincoln and Gaston communities.

 Our deep cleaning experts are employees, not contractors.
 That means our team can respond faster to reactive cleaning emergencies with more resources and the most effective equipment.
 For questions, contact us anytime at (704) 393-7890 or request help online.

-Proactive cleaning through COVID-19
+Proactive cleaning through a Pandemic

 Being a proactive corporate and commercial business owner or property manager means taking control of a situation by causing things to happen instead of waiting to respond after things happen.
 This ‘staying ahead’ approach is especially critical for Charlotte-area businesses during the current coronavirus pandemic.

 For example, your office may not have been exposed, but you still want your employees and customers to feel secure.
 One way to maintain a healthy and safe work environment is through proactive cleaning.

 While it doesn’t prevent or protect buildings from future contamination, proactive cleaning provides peace of mind.
 It ensures environments are thoroughly and professionally cleaned, according to Centers for Disease Control (CDC) specifications.